CVS South Gloucestershire

 At 1625ip we are led by our Competency Development Framework.
 This connects our values to our behaviours in everything we do and gives us the tools to develop.
 The framework ensures our recruitment is better informed, applications and interviews are behaviourally based, and job profiles are developed on the ‘how’ of a job.

-No prior experience?
+No prior experience in this sector?
 No problem!
 We believe in your potential and are committed to providing training and support to help you thrive.
 If you have transferrable skills and you are interested in this role, but you are worried about the application process, please get in touch with us.
 We encourage you to have an informal chat with the recruiting manager to discuss how your personal or professional experience and skills could be transferred to this role.
 Details of how you can do that are further down in this advert.

 Contract details

-• Hours per week: 40 (this represents full time hours)
+• Hours per week: 24.75 (this represents 0.66 FTE)

 • Contract type: Permanent